-All stockholders are cordially invited to attend the 2017 Annual Meeting of Stockholders ("Annual Meeting") of VistaGen Therapeutics, Inc. in person.
-However, to ensure your representation at the Annual Meeting, you are urged to vote by Internet, telephone or email as promptly as possible.
+All stockholders are cordially invited to attend the Annual Meeting in person.
+However, to ensure your representation at the Annual Meeting, you are urged to vote by Internet, telephone or postal mail as promptly as possible.
 Submitting your votes assures that a quorum will be present at the Annual Meeting and will avoid the additional expense of duplicate proxy solicitations.
 Any stockholder attending the Annual Meeting may vote in person, even if he or she has returned a proxy prior to the Annual Meeting.

-Whether or not you expect to attend our Annual Meeting in person, we urge you to vote your shares as promptly as possible by Internet, telephone or mail so that your shares may be represented and voted at the Annual Meeting.
+Whether or not you expect to attend our Annual Meeting in person, we urge you to vote your shares as promptly as possible by Internet, telephone or postal mail so that your shares may be represented and voted at the Annual Meeting.
 If your shares are held in the name of a bank, broker or other fiduciary, please follow the instructions on the voting instruction card furnished by the record holder.

 Our Board of Directors has unanimously recommended that you vote "FOR" Annual Meeting Proposal Nos.
-1, 2, 3 and 4, each of which is described in detail in the accompanying Proxy Statement.
+1 and 2, each of which is described in detail in the accompanying Proxy Statement.